zebscripts/AFK-Daily/.wiki/Contribute.md

     }
     ```

-    - Try to comment everything, every click / condition / loop, it really helps maintain the code.
+    - Try to comment everything, every click, condition, loop.
+It really helps maintain the code.
-    - Try to align comments, it help for the visibility of them.
+    - Try to align comments, it helps for the visibility of them.

 3. ~~Use `shift` to read function arguments~~
 4. *Declare your variables*

-    Instead of `local`, prefix your var with the name of the function (`local` is undefined in `sh`).
+    Instead of `local`, prefix your variable with the name of the function (`local` is undefined in `sh`).

     ```sh
     myfunc() {